 No worries however, this interference is really only a problem if you use AM radio gear which has pretty much gone the way of the dinosaur.
 FM or PPM is still susceptible, but not nearly as much as AM.

-Pulse Code Modulation (PCM) will ride out any noise it gets from a gas engine and now with Spread Spectrum Modulation (DSM) becoming available for use in aircraft; it simply doesn’t even see the noise.
-With today’s radio gear, gas engine ignition noise is not the problem it once was.
-If you do intend to get a gas heli, be on the safe and only use a PCM or DSM radio.
+Pulse Code Modulation (PCM) will ride out any noise it gets from a gas engine and now with 2.4 GHz Spread Spectrum Modulation (DSM), very rarely will high voltage ignition systems cause any issues.
+In short, with today’s radio gear, gas engine ignition noise is not the problem it once was.

 The other issue with model gas engines is the large quantities of vibration they produce.
 This is a much bigger problem for our RC helicopter than radio interference.
 Every engine with a piston vibrates because the piston is moving up and down.